 Fifty percent sustained remission in a treatment-resistant population.
 That number does not tell us that psychedelics are the answer.
 It tells us the body was ready to heal and the previous frameworks were not asking the right questions.

-We're still mapping the edges of what psychedelic research means for population-scale regeneration.
-The data doesn't explain everything.
+We are still mapping the edges of what psychedelic research means for population-scale regeneration.
+The data does not explain everything.
 But it points somewhere important: the ceiling on human recovery is far higher than the current system assumes.
+Higher than you have been told.

-Here is our read, and we will state it plainly: the 93.2% is not a medical statistic.
+Here is our read, stated plainly: the 93.2% is not a medical statistic.
 It is a civilizational one.
 It measures what happens to human bodies inside systems that generate chronic stress as a byproduct of their operating model — extractive economics, collapsing institutions, information environments tuned for anxiety.
+The anticivilization runs on your biology as fuel.

 The institutional collapses we documented last week and the biological compromise we are documenting now share a root system.
 The same structures that burned through public trust also burned through the bodies of the public.

 But — and this changes everything — biology is not like an institution.
 An institution that exhausts its credibility cannot simply decide to regenerate.
-A body can.
-The prefrontal cortex comes back online.
-Telomeres stabilize.
-Mitochondria reset.
+Your body can.
+Your prefrontal cortex comes back online.
+Your telomeres stabilize.
+Your mitochondria reset.
 New neural pathways form.
 Vagal tone improves.

 The trillion-dollar markets we listed are not wellness fads.
 They are 93.2% of a population discovering that their bodies are more repairable than the systems that damaged them.